Ana-Becerril/cactus-css-art/README.md

 ## Features

-* You can make Hatty cactus blossom by hovering over his eyes.
+* You can make cactus blossom
+by hovering over his eyes.
 Try it! :cactus: :cherry_blossom: